sphinxteam/GeneralizedLinearModel2017/README.md

 Perceptrondemo.ipynb is a julia demo that solve the variational problem for the replica free energy for the binary Perceptron, and plot the optimal error and generalization error.

-MatlabDemo contains a matlab code that runs AMP for the corresponding problem
+MatlabDemo contains a matlab code that runs AMP for the corresponding problem.
+It contains demos for the Perceptron problem as well as for the Phase Retrivial problem.